QinghuaWang-sysu/Phylotranscriptomics-of-groupers/README.md

 ## 3. Ortholog identification and sequence alignment
 ### 3.1.
 Ortholog identification
 Orthogroups were identified using OrthoFinder v.2.5.5, applying an all-against-all BLAST algorithm to implement reciprocal best-hit BLASTs, using DIAMOND as the sequence similarity search engine, with the normalization of transcript length.

+The phylogenetic framework of Epinephelidae was resolved using transcriptomic data from 32 species of the family and one outgroup from Serranidae (_Centropristis striata_; NCBI accession number: GCF_030273125).
 ```
 ## mkdir Orthofinder_33_Speceis
 mkdir Orthofinder_33_Speceis